Romarinho (footballer, born December 1990): Al-Ittihad

 On 9 August 2018, Romarinho signed a long-term contract with Saudi Pro League side Al-Ittihad after the clubs agreed a fee of €7,000,000.
 During the 2019–20 season, he scored a career-best 26 goals in 42 appearances overall.

 In the 2022–23 Saudi Pro League, Romarinho was named in the team of the season as Al-Ittihad won the club's first league title in 14 years.

 Neom

 On 10 June 2024, Romarinho joined Saudi First Division League club Neom on a free transfer.
 The following 1 February, despite scoring ten goals in just 18 appearances, he left after terminating his contract with the club.

 Al-Rayyan

 On 6 February 2025, Romarinho returned to Qatar after joining Al-Rayyan on a short term deal.
+There, he only played three matches in the AFC Champions League Elite before departing.

+Vitória

+On 17 July 2025, Romarinho returned to Brazil after 11 years, signing a one-year contract with Vitória in the top tier.
+He initially struggled with a calf injury shortly after his club debut, and terminated his link on 20 October, after just five matches, due to "personal reasons".
+It was later revealed that the departure coincided with a four-month suspension after being caught in a doping exam back in 2023 in Saudi Arabia; Vitória alleged the club did not know about the ban.

+Portuguesa

+Romarinho spent the entire 2026 campaign without a club before joining Portuguesa on 18 September of that year, for the 2027 season.